dylan-lang/opendylan/documentation/getting-started-ide/source/model.rst

 optimizations.
 However, build times will be slower than in Interactive Development mode, and debugging and interaction will be more limited.

-When you have switched to Production mode, you can use Open Dylan’s *optimization coloring* feature to highlight inefficiencies in your code.
+When you have switched to Production mode, you can use Open Dylan's *optimization coloring* feature to highlight inefficiencies in your code.
 This feature colors source code so that you can see where optimizations did and did not occur.
 Adding type declarations and